Make your own Basa Fish Curry from scratch at home, chunks of Basa fish marinated in yoghurt, garlic, chilli, turmeric & ginger.

 Create Curry Paste

-- Place 1 tbsp of olive oil in a pan, fry the onions for 5 mins on medium heat until soft.
+- Place 1 tablespoon of olive oil in a pan, fry the onions for 5 mins on medium heat until soft.
 Add the tin tomatoes for a further 3 mins.

 - Remove from pan & place into a large jug adding the desiccated coconut and 1tbsp of water, blend to make a smooth paste, place to one side.